Midnight sun, ethereal natural light shows and preening polar bears – welcome to the edge of the map.

 This headland is a well-known walrus hangout, and one of our possible landing spots on Svalbard.
 Fun fact: walrus’s hides turn pink while they lounge in the sun as blood is pumped to the surface of their skin to aid cooling, similar to what happens to hippopotamuses in Africa.

 Spanning eight countries above the Arctic Circle, and part of three continents, the Arctic is one of the most diverse regions in the world.
-Here’s a glance at some of the wildlife you might encounter on a visit.
+Here’s a glance at some of the wildlife you might encounter on your northern cruise.

 We know you want to be as comfortable as possible while on board, which is why we’ve chosen vessels equipped with modern conveniences along with luxurious touches that make each voyage a true pleasure.
 Each ship boasts onboard chefs to prepare a range of hearty, quality meals, and onboard experts to ensure you spend more time seeing the sights and less time thumbing through a guidebook.